Plans supporting this feature: Enterprise

 Customize login button: Enter the text for the login button displayed to users.

-Sign out idle SSO team account: Toggle on/off based on your requirements.
+Sign out idle SSO user: Toggle on/off based on your requirements.

-Choose whether to invite existing team and reader accounts to SSO.
+Choose whether to invite existing user and reader accounts to SSO.

 Click Create to complete the OpenID SSO configuration.